The radicalisation of Elon Musk can be pinpointed to a single event

 Musk has consistently presented himself as a champion of free speech, with his takeover preceding a mass unblocking of accounts that had previously been banned for spouting extremist views.
 (It is worth noting that simply writing the word ‘cisgender’ is enough to get an account temporarily banned, as Musk considers it a slur.)

 One of those welcomed back was convicted criminal and anti-Islam campaigner Tommy Robinson.
-Despite having less than a million followers on X, his posts have been viewed more than a billion times – thanks in part to Musk actively responding to Robinson’s anti-immigration posts, which have amplified his false claims to his 193 million followers.
+Despite having less than a million followers on X in the weeks following his reinstatement, his posts were viewed more than a billion times – thanks in part to Musk actively responding to Robinson’s anti-immigration posts, which have amplified his false claims to his 214 million followers.

 Some believe that Musk’s engagement with such accounts, and the stoking of fears by calling out Prime Minister Keir Starmer about so-called “two-tier policing”, is designed to increase traffic and attention to his beleaguered site.
 But others suggest it is a direct result of the time he spends on X.

-“If you look at it over time, he was somebody who was talking about solving climate change and working on big things, and then all of a sudden has drifted into this echo chamber of conspiracy theories and science denial on extremism and racism,” Sander van der Linden, a professor of social psychology and disinformation at the University of Cambridge, told The Independent this week.
+“If you look at it over time, he was somebody who was talking about solving climate change and working on big things, and then all of a sudden has drifted into this echo chamber of conspiracy theories and science denial on extremism and racism,” Sander van der Linden, a professor of social psychology and disinformation at the University of Cambridge, told The Independent.

 “How do you find yourself in such an environment?
 What’s changed between then and now is that he’s spending a lot of time on X.”